ConnorSweeneyDev/.config/readme.md

 `after\ftplugin\[EXTENSION].lua` and language server settings can be edited at `coc-settings.json`.

 # Firefox with Tridactyl Setup
+Only continue with this section if you have installed all the dependencies for the scripts folder and firefox.

 To use `firefoxfocusfix.bat` from the start menu rather than just the terminal, follow these steps:
 - Go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and right click on the Firefox shortcut, then properties.